-We expect another successful venture in 2016, on the heels of the record-breaking attendance in 2015.
-This year’s Fellows Spring Practicum, May 12-14 in Chicago features hands-on workshops where exhibitors’ simulators and models help train fellows in the latest device and techniques available, both in interventional oncology and PAD.
-Imaging and pain management was also highlighted at exhibits during the two-day course.
+On the heels of the record-breaking attendance in 2015, this year’s Fellows Spring Practicum, May 12-14 in Chicago brought over 100 fellows together, and featured hands-on workshops where exhibitors’ simulators and models help train fellows in the latest device and techniques available in interventional oncology and PAD.
+Pain management and practice development were also covered during the two-day course.

 Y-90: The Complete Course another success in San Fran